acl2018/acl2018-website/_attendees/main.md

 ### Meal Information

 The following meals are provided as part of your registration fee:
-* Mid-morning breaks include coffee, tea, water, ands nacks in the Melbourne Room and level 2 foyer
+* Mid-morning breaks include coffee, tea, water, and snacks in the Melbourne Room and level 2 foyer
 * A light lunch of sandwiches and a muffin is provided during each of the midday poster sesions on Monday–Wednesday, in the Melbourne Room and level 2 foyer
 * Mid-afternoon breaks include coffee, tea, water, and snacks in the Melbourne Room and level 2 foyer